aptech/docs/docs/CR-schur.rst

 ::

-    //Create a 2 x 2 matrix
+    // Create a 2 x 2 matrix
     A = { 7 -2,
          12 -5 };

-    //Calculate eigenvalues of 'A'
+    // Calculate eigenvalues of 'A'
     lambda = eig(A);

 After the code above, lambda should equal: